The number one rule of being a doula is that your clients come first. IDI’s doula training teaches you to keep your opinions to yourself.

 Okay, that might sound a bit harsh.
 But, hear me out!

 All laboring women can benefit from having a birth doula.
 There is a common misconception that only women who want to have a natural birth should use a doula.
 However, doula training teaches you to help assist women during all types of labor.
 Emotional support is crucial for women during any birthing experience, from a 100% natural home birth, to a planned cesarean birth.

 So, it doesn’t matter if you thought your epidural was the bees knees.
 If your client wants to have a drug free birth, you will tell her she’s amazing.
 Then, you will show her all the awesome comfort measures you learned during your birth doula training.

-Similarly, whether a family leans toward attachment style parenting, or a more scheduled approach, they can benefit from having a postpartum doula.
+Similarly, whether a family leans toward attachment style parenting, a more scheduled approach, or even slow parenting, all can benefit from having a postpartum doula.
+For more helpful information on parenting styles, visit this helpful link: https://www.thebabbleout.com/parenting/.
 The early days with a newborn can be stressful and demanding.
 Having a caring and knowledgeable person to help you navigate them can make all the difference.

 So, it doesn’t matter if you breastfed your baby on demand.
 If your client decides to formula feed, you will remind her what a fantastic mom she is while you help her properly prepare and sterilize bottles.

 To put it more simply, when I say that your opinions don’t matter, what I really mean is that your clients come first.